 Needless to say, regular shoes won’t suffice for water activities.
-You need a special kind of shoes that would allow you to stay comfortable in the water and not worry about getting wet.
+You need a special kind of shoes for hiking that would allow you to stay comfortable in the water and not worry about getting wet.

 Well, such shoes are quite straightforwardly called water shoes.
 Contrary to what you may think, these shoes aren’t designed to keep water out – rather, they are designed to safely take in water while making sure that you stay comfortable.